iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > I tested positive for COVID-19.
 I wanted to share it in the app so I could alert others.
 When you test positive, the DoH gives you a PIN that you then enter into the app to verify your positive test result, which should broadcast it on the app.
 But here's the major problem: it didn't recognize the TWO PINs they sent me.
 I tried phoning someone, but had no idea who to contact.
 I was desperate to get the word out, because I work in a busy location.
 Nothing worked.
 I tried the codes again and again, but the app kept rejecting them, saying that it wasn't a valid code.
 I called the admin office-- I think???-- of the local health department, because I had no idea who else to contact to help me.
 All I did was call the number the app gave me.
 No responses from anyone.
 I'm starting to think this is happening with other positive testers as well, and that's why exposures aren't properly updated.
 Because of this, this app is LITERALLY.
 POINTLESS.
 Please do something about this.
 I tried to inform as many people as possible, but I can't reach out to everyone.<br> :date: __2021-04-18 15:45:58__

-> I tried the app but have to uninstall and re install every couple of days because it stops working.<br> :date: __2021-04-06 22:46:51__

-> The app is ON but has not done an exposure check since Jan 24.
-Today is Mar 18.<br> :date: __2021-03-19 16:34:13__

-> Good idea, but app stops updating/checking from time to time and won't refresh or reconnect.
-Tried turning bluetooth off/on, restarting phone, but couldn't make it active again.
-Last check was over a month ago.
-Is COVID over?<br> :date: __2021-03-19 01:17:23__

 #### 1-star reviews